 - not universally used - some people do not have pronouns and only use a proper name.

-- not universal - the way there are used in the English language is not how they are used in other languages.
+- not universal - the way there are used in the English language is not necessarily how they are used in other languages.
 Gendered grammar does not exist in some languages.

 More about pronouns (external site)